 Garzón en Focus is a year-long program that brings art and an outside perspective to the Garzon rural school.
 Sparking wonder and curiosity, the program inspires children to see the world with fresh eyes and explore different forms of artistic expression, while working towards a final installation for CAMPO Artfest in December.

 CAMPO invites one local or international artist each year to investigate CAMPO’s annual theme with the kids through a variety of creative languages.
-In 2023, Montevideo-based artist María Agustina Fernández Raggio kicks off the program.
-She visits rural school Nº 16 once a month to teach visual arts and production techniques to 10 children between the ages of nine and 12 inspired by this year’s theme, RADICAL NATURE: The Roots of Land + Water.
+In 2023, Montevideo-based artist María Agustina Fernández Raggio kicked off the program.
+She visits rural school Nº 16 once a month to teach visual arts and production techniques to 10 children between the ages of nine and 12.
+This year, the program is led by Uruguayan artist, Karina Flores inspired by this year theme ‘UN/Settled: On Migration + Movement’.